sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 ## a. *Intuitive approach :-*

-- A ‘composition’ of a transformation refers to the action of two or more transformations, either one after the other or all of them acting simultaneously.
+- A ‘composition’ of a transformation refers to the action of two or more transformations, either one after the other or all of them acting simultaneously, described in a simngle transformation/matrix.
 - Consider a composition of 2 transformations - a 90 degrees anticlockwise rotation and a shear transformation.
 We can form individual matrices for the individual transformations and matrix for composition of the transformations as :

 ![Fig. 7](Linear%20Algebra%207b2ecec57ba24509bdd0f099c8067e7b/Screenshot_from_2024-06-30_11-09-09.png)